LGhassen/Scatterer/Readme.md

 Scatterer
 ---------------------------------------------------------------------------------

-Atmospheric scattering graphical effects for Kerbal Space Program
+Atmospheric scattering graphical effects for Kerbal Space Program.

-This project is based on the unity port of Proland by Justin Hawkes.

-This project is under the following license:
+This project contains the plugin source which is under the following license:

  GNU GENERAL PUBLIC LICENSE Version 3

-Shader files borrowed from the EVE mod are under the MIT license:
--SphereCloud.Shader
--CloudVolumeParticle.shader
--cubeMap.cginc
--EVEUtils.cginc
--alphaMap.cginc
--noiseSimplex.cginc
+This repo does not contain shaders for versions higher than 0.0772 and they are not necessary to compile/load the plugin.
+Shaders are loaded dynamically from asset bundles and can be replaced by custom shaders.

-Copyright (c) 2015-2019 Ghassen Lahmar
+Copyright (c) 2015-2022 Ghassen Lahmar